Lambert conformal conic to Geographic transformation formulae

 equation-y-1

 The latitude of the computation point needs to be computed iteratively.
-The first approximation is obtained from:
+The first approximation is obtained using:

 equation-phi-first-approx